 Over the years, the larger part continued as a ladies’ school.

-Miss Sadler is said to have been there 20 years so that takes her back to about 1835.
+Moreover, miss Sadler is said to have been for there 20 years.
+That takes her back to about 1835.
 Prior to that, the previously-mentioned Miss Kendall had a Boarding and Day School in New Street.
 The Rev John Kendall, Mary Kendall’s brother, was the master of the Grammar School on Chester Street.

 Mrs Annie Simms

-The next occupant was listed in the Wales register and guide of 1878 as Mrs Simms, Wynnstay House, 1 King Street, Young Ladies’ Boarding and Day School.
+The next occupant in the Wales register guide of 1878 was Mrs Simms.
+Wynnstay House, 1 King Street, Young Ladies’ Boarding and Day School.

 Anne Shore had been born in Liverpool about 1831.
 Her father was William Shore, a joiner from Overton, her mother, Margaret, was from Liverpool.

 Annie’s husband, Edward Bishop Simms, was a Professor of Music from Birmingham.
 His brother had also been the organist at St Giles and after his death Edward Bishop replaced him.